Social and digital marketers who have been in the game for awhile will remember a Facebook rule called the “20% rule” or “20% text rule.”

 - Watermarks, regardless of whether or not their usage is mandatory

+In short, yes.
 Facebook says their users prefer ads with little to no text.
-Since Facebook controls ad reach and campaign cost on its platform, it’s wise to follow the new rule — which doesn’t offer as much flexibility as they’d have you believe.
+Since Facebook controls ad reach and campaign cost on its platform, it’s wise to follow the new rule.
+That doesn’t offer as much flexibility as they’d have you believe.

-Think about your unique selling proposition.
-What’s going to draw your users in?
-Overlaying text like “free,” “you,” “new,” and “instantly” will help your ad compete in users’ news feeds with their friends’ posts.
-Use it wisely and sparingly, and your ads will continue to run with maximum reach and at minimum CPC.
+Another important consideration is not just how much text you want to display, but your message itself.
+Think about your unique selling proposition—What’s going to draw your users in?
+Overlaying text like “free,” “you,” “new,” and “instantly” may not.
+Use these words wisely and sparingly, and your ads will continue to run with maximum reach and at minimum CPC.